ceejbot/toastmasters/02/index.md

 The Raspberry Pi is a modern computer.
 It's got CPU cycles coming out its ears.
 Run your favorite language on it.
 You already know the language; your startup time is zero.
 You can concentrate on solving the robotics problem, not on struggling with your tools.
 And if you're just learning to program in the first place, you get to have all the fun of blinking an LED or moving a robot arm with a programming language that doesn't slice your fingers off.

 It's that last point that has me the most excited.
 Hardware hacking is accessible now.
 It's accessible to everybody.
 The Raspberry Pi was developed to get a hackable computer back into schoolrooms in the UK, so today's kids could have programming experiences more like the ones my generation had, with computers like the Apple II and the BBC Acorn.
 Guess what!
 It's working.
-Kids are
+Hardware hacking is accessible to kids again it.

-You can too.
+It's accessible to you, too.
 And next I'm going to show you how.

 Thank you.